 Halles des 5 Cantons: locals’ favourite on weekends!
 Les halles is an indoor market open every morning till 1pm except Mondays.
 Don’t miss getting there on weekends around 12pm to enjoy a glass of fresh white wine with a plate of oysters, shrimps or anshovies: just do it as a local !

-<NEW> Next to the market in the same building, you’ll find a brand new food court offering a large choice of food, either local French cuisine (specialities of fish & seafood or meat) or international (Mexican, Italian, Asian, healthy bowls), all delicious!
+❤️ Next to the market in the same building, you’ll find a nice food court offering a large choice of food, either local French cuisine (specialities of fish & seafood or meat) or international (Mexican, Italian, Asian, healthy bowls), all delicious!
 You can just pick anything you want and gather on the tables arranged around the bar to enjoy your meal.
 The place might be especially crowded and lively during weekends and when they organize thematic night parties.
 It is open at lunchtime till 2pm and in the evening till 9pm (10pm on Fridays & Saturdays) but closed on Mondays.

 Les Cavaliers beach